DolanChattopadhyay/Weather_Forecast/README.md

 Click "Recent Cities" to view a dropdown of recently searched cities and select a city to view its weather forecast.

 ## Dependencies
-Tailwind CSS
+1.Tailwind CSS
-OpenWeatherMap API
+2.OpenWeatherMap API
-Unsplash API
+3.Unsplash API

 ## License
 This project is licensed under the MIT License.